|Dates / Deadlines:|

 EXCURSIONS & ACTIVITIES

-REIMS: Students will take a day-trip to Reims Management School, a French business school with a strong international focus.
+- Students will take a day-trip to Reims Management School, a French business school with a strong international focus.
+Activities include a lecture from the local RMS faculty, a company visit to Taittinger, and a tour of the local cathedral.

-STRASBOURG: The last week of the program will be spent attending Ecole de Management Strasbourg.
+- The last week of the program will be spent attending lectures at Ecole de Management Strasbourg.
+Students will visit several local companies and also enjoy a city tour by foot and boat.